jknaresh/django_generic_api/README.md

 ---
 ## Forgot Password API

-- Send a request to Captcha API to get `captcha_key` and `captcha_url` in `data`.
+- This API allows users to initiate the password recovery process.
-- The `captcha_url` is an image containing a value.
-Extract this value and send it as `captcha_value` in the forgot password API.
+- If a user forgets their password, they can submit a request to receive a password reset link via email.
-- This API enables users to initiate the password recovery process.
+- For security purposes, an optional CAPTCHA verification is included.
-- When a user forgets their password, they can submit a request to receive a password reset link via email.
+- To disable CAPTCHA, set `CAPTCHA_REQUIRED` to `False` in the settings.

 ### Method: